 Traditional digital thermometers require parents to frequently monitor their children’s temperature manually, and especially at night.
 This often comes with stress, sleeplessness and exhaustion to parents and often causes the babies to feel uncomfortable and resistant.

 Smarttemp is easy to use.
-Simply download the smartphone app (Available for both iOS and Android), place the thermometer under baby’s underarm with adhesive pad, and monitor your infant’s temperature.
+Simply download the smartphone app (Available for both iOS and Android), place the thermometer under the baby’s underarm with adhesive pad, and monitor your infant’s temperature.

 Smarttemp comes with the thermometer, a carrying case, 10 adhesive pads, and has up to a 3 year battery life with no charging required.
 You can even set it up to alert you when the temperature rises beyond the threshold, and it can be set up to provide medicine reminders when it’s time for another dosage.

 The smartphone app guides you through the measurement process so you can be sure of a correct measurement.
 The app also keeps track of all your temperature readings and displays them on a daily and weekly basis.
-It does not sync with Apple Health app, but the iProven may roll this feature out in the future.

 To use the device, simply pair it with your smartphone and stick the pink and blue flexible patch to the skin using the medical-grade adhesive.
 The mobile app will immediately begin to track the wearer’s temperature.
 You can also set a temperature alert in the app to be kept informed of any temperature spikes.
-The app will send alerts even when your phone is in sleep mode.
+The app will even send alerts when your phone is in sleep mode.